-Pico San Juan, otherwise known as La Cuca is around 1100 meters tall, and i you make it to the top here you get a majestic view of the historic Trinidad.
+Pico San Juan, otherwise known as La Cuca, is around 1100 meters tall, and when you make it to the top here, you get a majestic view of the historic Trinidad.

 Among the Sierra de Escambray, you cannot miss El Nicho, an enchanting freshwater paradise where you can dip in waterfalls and natural pools with clear blue waters amidst lush vegetation!